huydung/huydung.github.io/_posts/2022-05-06-fear-giving-and-receiving-feedback.md

 ---
 layout: post
 title: "Fear giving and receiving Feedback?
-You may misunderstood what Feedback actually is."
+You may misunderstood its core meaning."
 date: 2022-05-06
 categories: [english, skills, leadership]
 image: no